10X Engineer Series Part 1: What Is It?

-The 10X Engineer.
-Some call them unicorns.
-Some call them purple squirrels.
-Some call them the Space Cowboy.
-Some call them the Gangster of Love.
+The 10X Engineer: Some call them unicorns; some call them purple squirrels; some call them the Space Cowboys; some call them the Gangsters of Love.
 In this series, we will explore what a 10X Engineer is, how to become one, and how to find one.

 First, where does this term come from?

 The idea of the 10X Engineer is actually rooted in a study done in 1968 by Sackman, Erikson, and Grant.
 “They studied professional programmers with an average of 7 years’ experience and found that the ratio of initial coding time between the best and worst programmers was about 20 to 1; the ratio of debugging times over 25 to 1; of program size 5 to 1; and of program execution speed about 10 to 1.
 They found no relationship between a programmer’s amount of experience and code quality or productivity.” – Steve McConnell, Productivity Variations Among Developers and Teams: The Origin of 10x.

 YES!
 Though some of the logic was flawed, the basic principles have been tested in countless studies since then and all point to the same conclusion.